 As much as I love City Connection, I'm nowhere near great at it.
 A sign of this is I never figured out how to make the secret items appear.
-That is, until a reader email from Kishi lead me to Arcade Fan, which has a page on City Connection that leads to a (archive-only) page detailing the secret items appearance conditions, then I asked Twitter for help and @_sharc lead us to this site and this site which explained the methods for the Famicom version which also work in the arcade version and...
+That is, until a reader email from Kishi lead me to Arcade Fan, which has a page on City Connection that leads to a (archive-only) page detailing the secret items appearance conditions, then I asked Twitter for help and @_sharc lead us to this site and this site which explained the methods for the Famicom version which also work in the arcade version and later on Bisboch gave us the London cheat you see below and...
 Sorry, I'm a bit breathless here but my God I've wanted to solve this mystery for SO LONG.
 Anyway, making the secret items appear is costly- the first two need you to waste a lot of oil cans, an offering to the City Connection Gods if you will- but three of them require a very strange technique, the Double Shot.
 By pressing the Fire button as your car is turning and as it faces the screen, your car will fire two oil cans, one left and one right.
 It's a desperation attack, of sorts, because you can only do it once per life, and you can even do it without any oil cans to hand!
 So, here's the secrets, and how to make 'em happen:

 |Stage 1 (America)||Fire your 10th oil can while passing the Statue of Liberty||Formation-Z enemy (1UP)|

 |Stage 2 (London)||Have 11 Oil Cans in stock and pick up a Balloon||Another Balloon will appear instantly, then another for a quick warp|

 |Stage 3 (France)||Perform a Double Shot when you have 0 Oil Cans in stock||Heart (Three will appear, grab them all to warp ahead)|

 |Stage 7 (India)||Perform a Double Shot outside the Taj Mahal||The sun will set (Visual effect)|